 Blepharoplasty is considered a cosmetic procedure in most cases; however, if Dr. Dreyfuss determines the sagging brow or excess skin of your upper eyelids result in visual impairment, he will recommend your optometrist or ophthalmologist perform a visual field test.
 Insurance may cover blepharoplasty if there is sufficient documentation to assess visual field impairment.

-Several of our patients who have dark circles have pigmentation in the lower eyelids which we can’t remove.
-However, some cases involve shadowing under bulging lower eyelids.
-When this is the case, eliminating these bulges can help diminish these dark circles.
+Several of our patients who have dark circles have pigmentation in the lower eyelids, which we can’t remove.
+However, some cases involve shadowing under a bulging lower eyelid.
+When this is the case, eliminating these bulges via lower eyelid surgery can help diminish these dark circles.
+Ask Dr. Dreyfuss if he thinks lower eyelid surgery is the best approach.

 Any bruising should abate within ten days, and swelling should diminish within four weeks.
 You will realize the aesthetic benefits in a couple of months, with any scarring continuing to fade for up to a year.
 Results vary patient to patient.